-This yummy and gluten free brown butter banana bread is absolutely delicious.
+This Brown Butter Banana Bread is absolutely delicious and also happens to be gluten free.
 This moist banana bread is full of warm cinnamon, sweet banana, and nutty brown butter.
 While it may look elaborate this quick bread is so easy to make.
 Cut a slice for the perfect breakfast or an afternoon snack.

 There is something so comforting about a warm batch of fresh banana bread straight out the oven.
 It makes your house smell amazing and on top of that, it is absolutely delicious, and moist, and just perfect.

 If you follow a gluten-free diet, you may have thought that a good slice of banana bread was no longer in the cards for you.
 Thankfully, that’s not the case!
-This brown butter banana bread is not only delicious but also gluten free.
+This brown butter banana bread is not only delicious but also happens to be completely gluten free!

 Gluten Free Flour: To keep this bread gluten free, it uses a gluten free flour blend.
 If you do a lot of gluten free baking, feel free to use your favorite gluten free flour.
 I love using King Arthur gluten free flour or Cup-4-Cup gluten free flour.
 I’ve linked the gluten free flour I used in the recipe below.